sivann/itdb/README.md

 * rewrite the DB requests using PDO
 * rewrite the item associations tables using datatables with server-side AJAX
 * update datatables to the most recent version
-* rewrite the front controller using a framework (e.g. slimphp)
+* rewrite the front controller and auth using a framework (e.g. slim)
+* very simple ticketing

 ### Minor contributions
-* services per item
 * item user selection and possibly others: instead of pull-down select, use jqueryui's autocomplete combobox
+* inplace edit/add itemtypes, agents, users.
+Configurable to allow edit/add for specific user and select for others.
 * add history (renewals) & events in software, like in items.
+* list of services and relations to items
+* virtual/non virtual item (e.g. VM).
+Parent (physical) item.
+Virtual may show as tooltip of rack position of parent.
+Also
 * design PC/server layout in Locations.
 Assign Items to x/y over imagemap
 * edit previous/next item functionality.
 E.g. from an item list of a search result.
 * add knowledge area, with connections to items & software (text)
 * software classes (types).
 E.g. O/S
 * unify tab association code
-* replace file uploader with one supporting drag&drop
+* replace file uploader with a recent one also supporting drag&drop
-* add cron notification script in contrib/ for contract/warranty expiration
+* add a cron notification sample script in contrib/ for contract/warranty expiration
 * license models: on inventory data:per installation, OEM and machine licensing.
 On external data sources: qualified desktop, CPU, user, named user, server, client access license (CAL), site, enterprise and user-defined models.
-* inplace edit/add itemtypes, agents, users.
-Configurable to allow edit/add for specific user and select for others.
-* virtual/non virtual item (e.g. VM).
-Parent (physical) item.
-Virtual may show as tooltip of rack position of parent.
-Also reports virtual/non virtual items.
+TBD. reports virtual/non virtual items.
-* port connectivity management
+* port connectivity management (TBD if needed)
-* power cable management
+* power cable management (TBD if needed)

 Thank you!